Goniothalamus curtisii

-Goniothalamus curtisii is a species of plant in the Annonaceae family.
+Goniothalamus curtisii is a species of flowering plant in the family Annonaceae.
 It is a tree endemic to Peninsular Malaysia.

 Description

 It is a bush or small tree.
 It has narrow to oblong leaves with smooth upper surfaces and lightly hairy undersides.
 It has solitary flowers with large green sepals.
 The petals are yellow with red highlights and covered with velvety hair.
 It has numerous anthers.

 Reproductive biology

 The pollen of G. curtisii is shed as permanent tetrads.